 - Large mixing bowl

 - Small mixing bowl

 Step 1.
 Preheat oven to 350°.

 Step 2.
-In a large mixing bowl combine all ingredients except for 2 tbsp chocolate chips and 1 tsp coconut oil and mix well.
+In a large mixing bowl combine all ingredients except for 2 tablespoon chocolate chips and 1 teaspoon coconut oil and mix well.
 3. Layer two sheets of parchment paper across one another to form a plus sign.
 Make sure you cut off any paper hanging over the edge.